 I have a specialism in working with adults who are ex-borders.
 Due largely to the work of Nick Duffel and Joy Schaverien, it is now widely recognized that there are a collection of learned behaviors and emotional states that may follow growing up in boarding school which can lead to serious psychological distress.
-Joy Schaverien has labelled this “Boarding School Syndrome.”
+Joy Schaverien has labeled this “Boarding School Syndrome.”

 Boarding School Symptoms include:

 - Parenting Difficulties

 - emotional numbness

 Attending boarding school is a unique and alternative upbringing that impacts heavily on long-term development.
 Understanding the nuances of the boarding school experience is important for understanding where many symptoms stem from.
 Children become self-reliant, cut off their vulnerability from a young age, and asking for help can be one of the hardest things that adult ex-boarders can do.

 Together we will be able to explore and make sense of your experience and feelings.
 Ex-borders often feel their schooling was a privilege and therefore they may have never allowed any negative feelings about their schooling to surface.
 They may have developed a suit of protective armor from a young age, to protect their vulnerability and survive.
 As an adult, this may prevent closer intimacy and connection.